cboylan/teensy_touchscreen/firmware/README.md

 Image taken from http://www.sparkfun.com/tutorials/139

 The algorithm works as follows:

-- Timer is enabled and set to spcific period
+* Timer is enabled and set to spcific period
-- The timer ISR implements a state machine that is responsible for preparing the touchpad for the next read, then on the next interrupt do the actual read
+* The timer ISR implements a state machine with four states where one state outputs the necessary values to read from particular axis then the next state which is activated in the next ISR does the actual reading.
+* The firmware discards the lowest bit to reduce the noise.
+* The difference between the current reading and the previous reading (relative movement) is sent to the driver to move the mouse cursor.

 ###Hardware connections